whitecollaralgos/Algoways/docs/ZMQ_AUDIT_REPORT.md

 ## Executive Summary

-This audit examines the ZMQ (ZeroMQ) and WebSocket implementation in OpenAlgo, specifically addressing the multi-instance port conflict issue and identifying performance improvement opportunities.
+This audit examines the ZMQ (ZeroMQ) and WebSocket implementation in AlgoWays, specifically addressing the multi-instance port conflict issue and identifying performance improvement opportunities.
 The analysis reveals that while the system has implemented dynamic port allocation for ZMQ, there's a critical architectural issue where the WebSocket proxy server is hardcoded to connect to port 5555, preventing proper multi-instance operation.

 ## Architecture Overview